 Compact, pocket-sized 2.5" external

-backups like the one pictured here are commonly available from all drive manufacturers.
+backup drives like the one pictured here are commonly available from all manufacturers.
+These drives

-may be found at Staples, Fry's, Best Buy, and most other office supply
+may be found at Staples, Fry's, Best Buy, Walmart, Target and most

 All backup drives will likely need to be

 formatted, and be advised: Many ready made backup units come with an